 Bear and Bobcats:

-There are three common methods you can use to catch wild animals, the box method, the sheet method and using a net.
+You can use three common methods to catch wild animals: the box method, the sheet method, and using a net.
 The techniques vary slightly for birds or mammals, so see the notes for each below.

 Carefully throw a sheet/blanket or heavy towel over the animal.
 The sheet can be brought up around the animal and tied together to contain the animal for transport if a box is not handy.
-Or the animal and the sheet can also be placed directly inside a cardboard box.
-Be careful not to leave a sheet or blanket on top of a bird because it may over heat.
+Place the animal and the sheet directly inside a cardboard box.
+Be careful not to leave a sheet or blanket on top of a bird because it may overheat.
 Always wear leather gloves with dangerous animals.

-Small song birds, can sometimes just be picked up.
-For hard to catch birds or larger birds, use either the box/ sheet method or a net.
-If the sheet method is used, place the bird in a cardboard box, then unwrap the bird as soon as possible so the bird doesn't overheat.
+Small songbirds can sometimes just be picked up.
+For hard-to-catch birds or larger birds, use either the box/ sheet method or a net.
+If the sheet method is used, place the bird in a cardboard box, then unwrap the bird as soon as possible, so the bird doesn't overheat.
 Birds can overheat very easily and die from being wrapped up too long, especially in warm weather.
 They can also overheat in your hands, so don't hold an adult bird in your hands for any longer than necessary.
 If you need to use a net to catch the bird, use extreme caution because it may damage the feathers.
 A very effective carrying case for "small birds" is a cardboard box or a paper bag with paper towels on the bottom and the top folded down.
 If you're catching a raptor or a bird of prey, use leather gloves in addition to a towel or sheet to protect yourself from the bird's talons.
-Do not keep a bird of any kind wrapped in a blanket or any type of material for long periods of time.
+Do not keep a bird of any kind wrapped in a blanket or any material for long periods.
 It is "not" recommended to put wild birds in wire cages because the cages may damage their feathers.

-Mammals can be caught using either the box method, sheet/blanket method or by using a net.
+You can catch mammals using either the box method, sheet/blanket method or by using a net.
 Call a professional to catch injured "adult" mammals because they can be dangerous.
-It is recommended that you not to pick up any mammals, with your bare hands.
+It is recommended that you not pick up any mammals with your bare hands.
 They may bite you out of fear.
-Baby rabbits may be picked up with your bare hands, but should be placed directly into a cardboard box for transport.
+Baby rabbits may be picked up with your bare hands but should be placed directly into a cardboard box for transport.
 Be extremely careful when capturing adult rabbits.
-Adult rabbits will sometimes kick frantically when handled, even when they are seriously injured, and can break their backs in the process.
-Bats should never be picked up with your bare hands.
+Adult rabbits will sometimes frantically kick when handled, even when they are seriously injured, and can break their backs in the process.
+You should never pick up bats with their bare hands.
 Use gloves or a heavy towel to pick up a bat.
-You can also scoop it into a cottage cheese container or a shoe box.
+You can also scoop it into a cottage cheese container or a shoebox.
 Put the container or box under the bat and gently scoop the bat into the container with the lid.
 Poke very small holes into the lid with a pencil.
 Please remember that some bats can squeeze through a 1/2" space.
-To prevent you from being bitten, the box method is recommended for adult mammals; however, proceed with caution.
+The box method is recommended for adult mammals; however, proceed with caution.
 If the animal is unable to move or shows signs of severe injury, use the box method.
 Keep the animal as still as possible while moving it.
-Nets can also be used to catch mammals.
-Remember that it is not recommended to pick up any mammal, especially adults, with your bare hands.
+You can use nets to catch mammals.
+Remember that picking up any mammal, especially adults, is not recommended with your bare hands.